 ADaPT (Automated Data Processing Tool) is a Microsoft Access application used by the Division of Waste Management (DWM)

-to evaluate analytical chemistry data from soil and water samples.
+to evaluate analytical chemistry data from water, soil, and air samples.
 It checks for the completeness of data using method

 specific Quality Control (QC) elements specified in the DWM library, and then further evaluates the data.
 For example,

 ADaPT evaluates all QC data reporting, all QC that falls outside specific QC limits, and compares all lab quality control

 accuracy and precision information reported in the Electronic Data Deliverable (EDD) against the criteria established in

 the DWM library.
 Further, it evaluates holding times and looks for contamination in the samples collected for field equipment

 blanks.
 If QC problems (outliers) exist, and the laboratory has not assigned or has incorrectly assigned the appropriate

 qualifiers, then ADaPT will add the necessary qualifiers to the associated sample results.